lifo101/remote-control/README.md

 ### Installation

-[Composer][composer] is the recommended way to download and maintain your copy of the library.
-Using [Github][git] directly is also a reasonable option, however, you'll have to manually download future updates.
+[Composer][composer] is the recommended way to download and maintain your copy of the library (using [packagist.org](https://packagist.org/)).
+Using [Github][git] directly is also a reasonable option, however, you'll have to manually create an autoloader for the classes or `include` them on your own (ugly!)

 #### Composer Installation

-_placeholder_
+1. Add "lifo/remote-control" to your project composer.json file:

+    ```json
+    {
+        "require": {
+            "lifo/remote-control": "dev-master"
+        }
+    }
+    ```

+2. Run composer update: `php composer.phar update lifo/remote-control`

+#### GitHub Installatin

+1. Clone the remote-control repository:

+    `git clone git://github.com/lifo101/remote-control.git`

+2. Add `Lifo/RemoteControl` to your project autoloader as-needed.

 ## Examples